emmajanedrews/base-template/_posts/2017-08-22-the-problem-with-the-zestimate.md

 These types of things can add a ton of value to a home.
 Zillow simply can’t measure certain key factors.
 This becomes a huge issue in the accuracy of the Zestimate—because these factors really add up.

-At The Dailey Group, we want to help. **We provide custom valuations by taking into account the things Zillow simply cant.**
+At The Dailey Group, we want to help. **We provide custom valuations by taking into account the things Zillow simply can't.**

 If you’re interested in that, have any other questions, or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.